prakharmrsl/easypcceo.github.io/pages/best-gaming-speakers/best-gaming-speakers.md

 title: "The 15 Best Gaming Speakers of 2018"
 permalink: "/best-gaming-speakers/"
 layout: page
-seotitle: "15 Best Gaming Speakers of 2018 (Desk/TV)"
+seotitle: "15 Best Gaming Speakers of 2018 for PC/Console (Updated)"
 ---
 <h3 class="page-subtitle">
 	January 30, 2018 by